-While it’s ultimately a personal choice, we know that great decisions cannot be made without the right supporting information.
+While it’s ultimately a personal choice, I know that great decisions cannot be made without the right supporting information.
 That’s why Jiale has created this guide to help you choose the best coffee creamer for your tastes.

-Dairy or Non-Dairy?
+Dairy or Non-Dairy Coffee Creamer?

 One of the first choices you need to make when it comes to coffee creamer is whether or not you want to use dairy.
 When most people think of cream, they think of dairy.
 However, not everyone can consume dairy and some people choose not to for health, moral, or religious reasons.

 There is an endless supply of both dairy and non-dairy creamer options that you can choose from to boost the flavor of your coffee.
 A good starting point in narrowing down the options is to decide if you want dairy.

 If you are vegan, lactose-intolerant, allergic to dairy, or unable to consume dairy for religious purposes, then you may opt for some of the many ready-made non-dairy options available.
 These creamers are often made with plant-based milk alternatives so that you get a similar flavor and texture, without the dairy.

 When choosing between dairy and non-dairy, and what type of creamer you want, you may also need to consider the nutrition elements.
 Milk or pure cream will usually be thicker and contain more fat.
 If you only drink one small cup of coffee and day and you use a small amount of creamer, this may not have a large nutritional impact for you.